hassanrefaat9/Retrofit-MVVM-RecyclerView-CallBack/README.md

 # Retrofit-MVVM-RecyclerView-CallBack
-Retrofit + MVVM + RecyclerView + CallBack
-i made this project using Retrofit + MVVM + RecyclerView + CallBack this project get data from api and view it in   RecyclerView
+This is a simple application that displays data brought from api I used in its implementation Retrofit-MVVM-RecyclerView-CallBack